dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 but with the proposed changes without the following exception, it would become the return type.

-Therefore, another exception to Maximum Munch is proposed:
+Therefore, another exception to Maximal Munch is proposed:
 In function literal expressions starting with `function` or `delegate`, if there is exactly one set of same-level parentheses between the introductory keyword and the first contract or (if no contracts are given) the function literal body,